Ashley Tisdale: Media image

 Tisdale's music has received mixed reactions by critics.
 Her debut album Headstrong was compared to the first works of Britney Spears and Christina Aguilera by Billboard.
 Heather Phares of AllMusic defined Tisdale's voice as "pleasant enough" but not "distinctive" while reviewing her debut album Headstrong and added she had "more character singing" as her role in the High School Musical series.
 Phares later praised Tisdale's voice by saying her "chirpy, slightly saccharine voice is perfect".
 Her second studio album Guilty Pleasure, released in 2009, achieved a 48% rating on Metacritic, which indicates "mixed or average reviews".
 Keri Masson of Billboard stated that Tisdale "can deliver the radio-ready goods" with her 2009 album Guilty Pleasure, but criticized the album as a whole; he believed the album "doesn't give the singer room to comfortably let loose".
 Stephen Thomas Erlewine, also of AllMusic, said she is not "convincing" on Guilty Pleasure, but praised the overall quality of the songs on the album.
 Margaret Wappler of the Los Angeles Times gave the album a negative review; she said the album has "few glimmers of hope" and went on to criticize the producers as "not seem[ing] to have gifted Tisdale with their best work".

 Personal life

 Tisdale became engaged to singer Christopher French in 2013, having dated for over one year; the couple wed on September 8, 2014, in a small private ceremony held in Santa Barbara, California.
 They have two daughters, born in March 2021 and September 2024.
-After marriage she continued to use Tisdale as her professional name and social media handle, until announcing on November 17, 2025, that she would thenceforth be using the name French.
+After marriage she continued to use Tisdale as her professional name and social media handle, until announcing on November 17, 2025, that she would be using the name French.
 She explained, "I've been Ashley French for so long at home, but I really never changed [it] publicly because everyone knows me as Ashley Tisdale…I just felt like it was time for people to know me for me."